 The dental care provided was evidence based and focussed on the needs of the patients.
-The practice used current national professional guidance including that from the National Institute for Health and Care Excellence (NICE) to guide their practice.
+The practice used current national professional guidance including that from the National Institute for Health and Care Excellence (NICE) to guide their practice and sedation in accordance with guidelines recently published by the Royal College of Surgeons and Royal College of Anaesthetists.

 We saw examples of positive teamwork within the practice and evidence of good communication with other dental professionals.
 The staff received professional training and development appropriate to their roles and learning needs.
-Staff were registered with the General Dental Council (GDC) and were meeting the requirements of their professional registration.